-Scholars' Online Biology for 2012/2013
+Scholars Online Biology for 2017-2018

 We will approach this mass of material through our texts, through discussion, through guided Web Tours, and through lab experiences.
 As we learn about the concepts and methods of modern biology, we will try to put them into perspective by addressing these questions:

-Students must have parental permission to perform labs in order to receive credit.
+Labs and Lab Equipment: Students under 18 must have parental permission to perform labs in order to receive lab credit.
 The lab permission form and a list of required equipment and materials is available from the Lab Requirements page.

 Enrollment: To enroll in this course, or for further information on Scholars Online, please visit the Scholars Online Website.

-© 2012,2013 This course is offered through Scholars Online, a non-profit organization supporting classical Christian education through Internet-based courses.
+© 2016, 2017 This course is offered through Scholars Online, a non-profit organization supporting classical Christian education through Internet-based courses.
 Permission to copy course content (lessons and labs) for personal study is granted to students currently or formerly enrolled in the course through Scholars Online.
 Reproduction for any other purpose, without the express written consent of the author, is prohibited.